 The mask defined in Tables 1A to 1D may be mandatory in certain regions.
 In other regions this mask may not be applied.

 For regions where this clause applies, the requirement should be met by a BS transmitting on a single radio frequency (RF) carrier configured in accordance with the manufacturer’s specification.
-Emissions should not exceed the maximum level specified in Tables 1A to 1D for the appropriate BS maximum output power, in the frequency range from f = 2.5 MHz to fmax from the carrier frequency, where:
+Emissions should not exceed the maximum level specified in Tables 1A to 1H for the appropriate BS maximum output power and operating band, in the frequency range from f = 2.5 MHz to fmax from the carrier frequency, where:

 – f is the separation between the carrier frequency and the nominal –3 dB point of the measuring filter closest to the carrier frequency.